hashicorp/consul/test/integration/consul-container/test/upgrade/README.md

 > Note that all consul agents and user workloads such as application services, mesh-gateway are running in docker containers.

-In general, each upgrade test has following steps:
+In general, each upgrade test has the following steps:
 1. Create a cluster with a specified number of server and client agents, then enable the feature to be tested.
 2. Create some workload in the cluster, e.g., registering 2 services: static-server, static-client.
 Static-server is a simple http application and the upstream service of static-client.